Monkey AIsland: The Hallucination of Monkey Island

 Interface Classic SCUMM-style verb bar with nine verbs (Walk to, Look at, Pick up, Use, Talk to, Give, Push, Pull, Open), inventory management, and context-sensitive interaction.

 Voice Acting 78 individually generated voice lines across six distinct characters, each with a unique ElevenLabs voice.
 Guybrush Promptwood speaks his dialogue choices aloud before NPCs respond.
-The narrator provides voiced scene descriptions, item examinations, and action feedback.
+A narrator provides voiced scene descriptions, item examinations, and action feedback.
 Voice playback is synchronised with text display timing.

 Engine Single-file HTML/CSS/JavaScript application (~1,800 lines), canvas-rendered with DOM overlays for UI, voice audio engine with preloading and playback synchronisation, deployed as a static website.